Passeriformes / Fringillidae / Eophona

 Distribution & Habitat

-This species inhabits the Russian Far East, China, Manchuria, and Korea.
-It favors forests, mixed woodlands, and bamboo forests in hilly and mountainous terrain.
-It is not particularly shy of humans and readily visits gardens and orchards.
-It breeds in temperate forested regions and migrates south for winter to southern China, Japan, Taiwan, and northern Southeast Asia.
+Present in the Russian Far East, China, Manchuria, and Korea.
+Subspecies E. m. migratoria occurs in Eastern Siberia, Manchuria, and Korea; E. m. sowerbyi is found in east-central China.
+Habitat includes forests, mixed woods, and bamboo forests in hilly and mountainous areas.
+The species breeds in temperate forests and winters in southern China, Japan, Taiwan, and northern Southeast Asia.

 Behavior & Ecology

-Breeding occurs in temperate forests where the female builds a cup-shaped nest in dense vegetation, typically laying 4 bluish eggs with brown spots.
-She incubates alone for 12-13 days while the male provides food.
-Both parents feed the young, which fledge at 12-14 days but remain with parents for another 2-3 weeks.
-Outside breeding season, it forms small groups of about ten individuals, moving through trees feeding on seeds.
-The powerful beak easily cracks hard seeds.
-It occasionally eats sprouts, berries, and fruit, rarely insects.
+Breeds in temperate forests.
+The female builds a cup-shaped nest in thick vegetation among trees and lays 4 bluish eggs with brown spots.
+She incubates them alone for 12–13 days while the male provides food.
+Both parents feed the young, which fledge at 12–14 days but remain with parents for another 2–3 weeks.
+Outside breeding season, it lives in small groups of about ten individuals, moving through trees to forage.
+Granivorous, feeding mainly on seeds broken by its strong beak, also consuming sprouts, berries, and fruit; insect consumption is rare.

 Source: Wikipedia · CC BY-SA 3.0